Alfred Baxter-Cox

 Brigadier Alfred Richard Baxter-Cox, CBE, ED (7 September 1898 – 18 October 1958) was an Australian architect and army officer, who served during both the First and Second World Wars.

 Early life

 Baxter-Cox was born in Cue, Western Australia on 7 September 1898.
 His father, Alfred Edward Cox, was an architect practising in Perth.
 Baxter-Cox himself became an architect and draftsman, and served in the Militia prior to his enlistment in the Australian Imperial Force on 13 January 1916.

 First World War

 Enlisting as an other rank in the Royal Australian Engineers, Baxter-Cox held the rank of sapper when he was posted to Engineering Reinforcements camped on Blackboy Hill, Western Australia on 29 February 1916.
-He embarked for service overseas on A38 Ulysses on 26 March 1916, disembarking at Marseilles, France, on 5 May 1916, after which time he was posted to the Mining Corps.
+He embarked for service overseas on A38 Ulysses on 26 March 1916, disembarking at Marseille, France, on 5 May 1916, after which time he was posted to the Mining Corps.
 On 19 August 1916 he was promoted to corporal, and on 18 December he transferred to 3rd Tunnelling Coy.